-Policy climate, scholarship, and provision of emergency contraception at affiliates of the International Planned Parenthood Federation in Latin America and the Caribbean
+Policy climate, scholarship, and provision of emergency contraception at affiliates of the International Planned Parenthood Federation in Latin America and the Caribbean (HTML)

 Diaz-Olavarrieta,Claudia; Turner,Abigail Norris; Ellertson,Charlotte; Helzner,Judith F.; Ezcurra,Enrique